Nnamdi60/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all possible combinations of three
+Print all possible combinations of two digit numbers